 The College recognises that fossil fuels will continue to play a role in our energy systems for some time but must be transformed through the carbon capture and storage technologies, for which Imperial is a leading research centre with significant industrial funding.

-Proffessor Anna Korre - Research Theme Lead, Clean Fossil Fuels
+Proffessor Anna Korre - Research Theme Lead, Sustainable Fuels

 Professor Anna Korre is Co-Director of Energy Futures Lab and Professor of Environmental Engineering in the Department of Earth Science & Engineering.
 Her research focus is in the areas of modelling risk and uncertainty and the environmental and life cycle assessment of engineering systems.
 She has led and participated in numerous industry, Research Council and EU funded projects developing engineering tools to assess the impacts of the minerals and energy industries in terms of operational performance, environmental footprint and cost.